 Can a landlord keep a duplicate of his tenant's keys?

-Yes, the owner (lessor) may keep a duplicate of the keys of the dwelling he has rented.
+Yes, the owner (also called lessor) may keep a duplicate of the keys of the dwelling he has rented.

 But he is not allowed to enter the dwelling without the agreement of the tenant.

-Even in the event of an emergency (e.g. water damage), the landlord cannot enter the dwelling occupied by the tenant without his authorization.
+Even in an emergency (for example, water damage), the landlord must have the permission of the tenant before entering the dwelling.

-If the landlord enters the dwelling without the agreement of the tenant, the tenant can complain for trespassing.
-The owner can be sentenced to 1 year in prison and a fine of €15,000.
+If the landlord enters the dwelling without the agreement of the tenant, the tenant can complain for violation of domicile.
+The landlord can be sentenced to up to 1 year in prison and a fine of up to €15,000.

 FYI

-nothing prohibits the tenant from changing the lock or the barrel during the entire rental period, on condition that the door is restored to its original condition when he finally leaves the accommodation.
+Nothing prohibits the tenant from changing the lock or barrel of the door throughout the period of the lease, provided that the door is restored to its original condition when he permanently leaves the accommodation.

 Who can help me?